AdaiasMagdiel/roku-ecp/README.md

 # Roku ECP Remote Control

 This C program allows you to communicate with Roku devices, such as TVs, and simulate a remote control with enhanced access using the Roku External Control Protocol (ECP).
+This program is designed to compile successfully on Linux, Windows, and potentially macOS.

 ## Features